frconor-ebook/meditations/_posts/2025-02-26-the-prodigal-son.md

 away.

 "Not many days later he gathered up all his wealth\..."
 He didn\'t leave anything.
-There\'s no foresight, there\'s no plan B, there\'s no security net in case things don\'t work out so that he can come back to it.
+There\'s no foresight, there\'s no Plan B, there\'s no security net in case things don\'t work out so that he can come back to it.